Hugorc10/Hugorc10/README.md

 ### <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50"> A little more about me...

-- 🔭  I'm currently working on Java, HTML, CSS and JavaScript.
+- 🔭  I studied Java, HTML, CSS, JavaScript and Haskell.
 - 👨🏽‍💻  I've experience with intellij IDEA, Visual Studio Code, Android Studio and Xcode IDEs.
 - 💻  I've experience with Linux, MacOs and Windows operational systems.
-- 🌱  I'm currently learning Web Developoment.
+- 🌱  I'm currently learning React.
 - 👯  I'm looking to collaborate on open projects.
 - 🤔  I'm looking for help with how to work better with objects.
 - 💬  Ask me about anything, I like to help.